yos727/Ame60/README.md

 If you want to make this WKL or HHKB, you can go download the top from Zlane's github post itself.

-Also the plate I provides in the file only supports tsangan 7 u bottom, you can find the other plate also in Zlane's post
+Also the plate I provides in the file only supports tsangan 7u bottom, you can find the other plate file in Zlane's post as well

 Any other questions, you can ask me in Discord - BenzBenz90#0720